-Alcuin Society (Canadian group based in Vancouver comprised of bibliophiles dedicated to all things book-related including publishing, book design and production, bookselling, book buying and collecting, printing, binding, papermaking, calligraphy and illustration.
-Also has book design awards).
+Alcuin Society is a Vancouver-based Canadian group of bibliophiles.
+They are dedicated to all things book-related including publishing, book design and production, bookselling, book buying and collecting, printing, binding, papermaking, calligraphy and illustration.
+In addition, they also give book design awards.

 Have an idea for a resource?
 Send an email.